flipz357/flipz357.github.io/_posts/2024-10-17-evaluation-pitfalls-metric-overview-tips.md

 ### Implementation bugs:

-3) *Optimistic result because of double-counting*: By improperly evaluating retrieved instances in an IR setting, the F1 score can rise up to 200% points, kind of exploding the scale which is supposed to end at 100%.
+3) *Optimistic result because of double-counting*: By improperly evaluating retrieved instances in an IR setting, the F1 score can rise up to 200%, bursting the scale which is supposed to end at 100.

 4) *Optimistic result because of tie-breaking*: Sometimes, evaluation scores can be optimistic.
 This can happen, e.g., when ties in an ensemble classifier are resolved using the gold label.